raynaluzier/vsphere-go-sdk/docs/govmomi.md

 A commented-out copy of the authentication piece is available at the top of the Govmomi package for reference.

 ## GetResPoolId
 A vSphere resource pool ID is required when importing the VMX into vCenter before marking it as a template, even if just the default resource pool is used.
 If `resPoolName` and `clusterName` are left blank (""), the default resource pool will be used.
 If not enough information is provided to properly derive the resource pool ID, then the default resource pool will be used instead.

-This function is used in support of the `RegisterVm` function to gather the necessary information to pass into payload.
+This function is used in support of the `RegisterVm` function to gather the necessary information to build the request payload.

 #### Inputs
 | Name           | Description                                                                                   | Type     | Required |